vSparkyy/Ultimate-Tic-Tac-Toe-MCTS/README.md

 ## Credits

 - Made by Harshil (vSparkyy)
-- Inspired by classic Ultimate Tic Tac Toe games.
+- Inspired by the classic Ultimate Tic Tac Toe game.

 ## Contributing